A-ar/Automated-Trading-using-machine-learning/README.md

 Steps to run the application:

-1. Change the chromedriver path in main file and install necessary modules
+1. Change the chromedriver path in balance_sheet_scraper,ratios_scraper and Profit_loss_scrper
+2. install necessary modules
-2. run Main.py
+3. run Main.py
-3. Enter the name of any company listed on national stock exchange
+4. Enter the name of any company listed on national stock exchange
+5. Wait for the model to train
-4. get the results
+6. Get the results